anton-charman/WilliamsRacingTechnicalAssessment/README.md

 Finally, JSON serialise the circuit/driver data, extract and store the used properties above and LINQ query the resulting lists for the properties in the user requirements.

-Conclusion
+## Conclusion

-Key results

-The user can manipulate F1 circuit and driver standings data dynamically in the designed application.
+Key results: the user can manipulate F1 circuit and driver standings data dynamically in the designed application.

-Future work

-There exists a bug where if a circuit or driver object is selected in the relevant list view, when the UI search boxes are typed into the data isn't fully cleared in the top-right-hand summary panel.
+Future work: there exists a bug where if a circuit or driver object is selected in the relevant list view, when the UI search boxes are typed into the data isn't fully cleared in the top-right-hand summary panel.

-References
+## References

 [1] https://stackoverflow.com/questions/61937241/browsefolderdialog-does-this-break-mvvm